About the National Action Network

 The right to equal justice under the law should not be conditional or based upon a person’s color or economic status.
 Over the last two decades NAN has been in the vanguard of the movement to bring such equality to every community that has been unfairly treated.
 Using the principles of non-violent direct action and civil disobedience NAN has helped to level the field and ensure a measure of justice for those who would abuse their status or seek to dispense justice based upon race or other illegal factors.
 Racial profiling, stop and frisk policing and police brutality were standard practice in many communities just over 20 years ago.
 Many of the anti-racial profiling laws on the books today are a direct result of NAN’s commitment to the principles and practices of Dr. King and the tradition of non-violent engagement.
 Through its advocacy, NAN continues to impact public policy and ensure that government itself is held accountable to the law.

 NAN has been at the forefront of the fight to uphold police accountability, advocating locally and nationally.
-We successfully worked with the Governor of New York to pass an executive order to require a special prosecutor to be appointed in every case of the shooting of an unarmed person by police.
-We brought that policy nationwide with the Ida B. Wells campaign, kicking off in California in 2017.
+We successfully worked with the Governor of New York to pass an executive order to require a special prosecutor to be appointed in every case of a police shooting of an unarmed person.
+We brought that policy nationwide with the Ida B. Wells campaign, which kicked off in California in 2017.
 We also have worked with the police on local New York issues such as fare evasion, body cameras, and the Right to Know Act.

 Crisis Intake & Victim Assistance